HermanL02/WarwickUniversity-Notes/202309/Lab 2.md

 ### Explanation
 This task's result is similar to the previous one.
 The script is also to create a `badfile`.
 When the `badfile` is used to attack the vulnerable programs, the program's execution is redirected to the shellcode at the end of buffer.
 ## Explanation
 In our case, we have a maximum 300 bytes buffer area.
-By using our previous PowerPoint information, we understand that for a 100 bytes buffer area, the complier usually add 200
+By using our previous PowerPoint information, we understand that for a 100 bytes buffer area, the complier usually add 20 bytes extra space.
+The extra space might because of the complier alignment requirement and other reasons.
+By following this pattern, we can examine that for a two times larger buffer area, the complier's' ar